ericaraujophd/25fa-cs112/intro.md

 This a permanently in construction website, so please [let us know](mailto:eric.araujo@calvin.edu) if you find any information missing or had some bad experience with the links and interface throughout the semester.

+All the codes created in class (aka live coding) are available in the [GitHub repository](https://github.com/ericaraujophd/25fa-cs112-live-coding).

 ## Instructors

 | Instructor | Email | Office Hours |